colinzuo/dddtdd-docs/doc_center/docs/opensource-projects/ue4/100100-study/Engine/Kismet/README.md

 	UFUNCTION(BlueprintCallable, Category="Actor",  meta=(WorldContext="WorldContextObject", DeterminesOutputType="ActorClass", DynamicOutputParam="OutActors"))
 	static void GetAllActorsOfClass(const UObject* WorldContextObject, TSubclassOf<AActor> ActorClass, TArray<AActor*>& OutActors);

 	/**
-	 *	Find all Actors in the world with the specified interface.
-	 *	This is a slow operation, use with caution e.g. do not use every frame.
-	 *	@param	Interface	Interface to find.
-Must be specified or result array will be empty.
-	 *	@param	OutActors	Output array of Actors of the specified interface.
-	 */
-	UFUNCTION(BlueprintCallable, Category="Actor",  meta=(WorldContext="WorldContextObject", DeterminesOutputType="Interface", DynamicOutputParam="OutActors"))
-	static void GetAllActorsWithInterface(const UObject* WorldContextObject, TSubclassOf<UInterface> Interface, TArray<AActor*>& OutActors);

-	/**
 	 *	Find all Actors in the world with the specified tag.
 	 *	This is a slow operation, use with caution e.g. do not use every frame.